-The Department of Health Policy and Management offers a residential MSPH program designed to improve research and analytical skills of early and midcareer professionals who aspire to careers in health systems & services research, analysis, and evaluation in the public and private sector.
+The residential Master of Science in Public Health (MSPH) degree curriculum develops research and analytical skills of early and midcareer public health and healthcare researchers who aspire to careers in health systems & services research, analysis, and evaluation in the public and private sector.

-- Examine past, current, and emerging issues related to the organization, financing, and management of health delivery in the US (HPM dept wide competency).
+- Examine past, current, and emerging issues related to the organization, financing, and management of health delivery in the US (HPM department-wide competency).

 - Apply the appropriate health services research methods to analyze and inform key health services or health policy questions.